-UPDATE:As it turns out, these images are merely concepts created by a company called Phone Industry.
-A legit render of the Mate 30 Pro has yet to appear.
+UPDATE:As it turns out, these images are merely concepts created by a company called Phone Industry

 A quad-camera setup is on the back using Leica optics, and the four sensors plus a flash unit are housed in a rectangular module.
 All that is known about the rear-facing cameras is that they will feature 50x zoom including 5x optical zoom capabilities.
 A primary camera, Ultra-wide camera, and ToF depth sensor will most likely join the telephoto camera on the back.
 The device will be powered by a 4200mAh battery and will feature a 55W fast charger.

 Huawei Mate 30 Pro ditches the notch for dual punch-holes